Code of Safe Practice

 You should dress in a professional appropriate and clean manner which befits the professional/medical nature of your role and have closed footwear.

-You should avoid giving treatment when suffering from an infectious or contagious condition which may be transmitted to the patient.
+You should not give treatment when suffering from an infectious or contagious condition which may be transmitted to the patient or other users of your clinic.

-You should not treat a patient if your performance may be affected by prescribed or over-the-counter medication.
+You should not treat a patient if your performance may be affected by prescribed or over-the-counter medication, alcohol or drugs.

 You should make changes to your practice or cease practising if your physical or mental health could adversely affect your performance or judgement or otherwise put patients at risk.